Michelle DaSilva

 Clear scope definition prevented the initiative from expanding beyond what the team could meaningfully deliver.

-Impacted product and partner collaboration kept engineering and business leadership bought in throughout.
+Product and partner collaboration kept engineering and business leadership bought in throughout.

 Design Thinking activities — co-creation, service blueprinting — created alignment artifacts that outlasted the sessions.